huggingface/community-events/gradio-blocks/README.md

     - [discord](https://discord.com/invite/feTf9x3ZSB)

 Participants will be building and sharing Gradio demos using the Blocks feature.
 We will share a list of ideas of spaces that can be created using blocks or participants are free to try out their own ideas.
-At the end of the event, spaces will be evaluated for creativity and prizes will be given.
+At the end of the event, spaces will be evaluated and prizes will be given.

 ## Potential ideas for creating spaces: